urbanogilson/lavandula/readme.md

 # Lavandula

 **Lavandula** is a lightweight, minimalist C web framework designed for building fast and simple web applications.
 It provides a small, intuitive API to define routes and run a HTTP server without the complexity of heavier frameworks.
+The framework is subtly inspired by .NET and Ruby on Rails.

 <br/>